 We’d say the prevailing wisdom is that the gold price rises with war, due to a flight to safety.
 But is this actually the case?

-This chart from Market Realist looks at a number of past international skirmishes including the early 2000’s:
+This chart from Market Realist looks at a number of past international skirmishes, including those from the early 2000s:

 The late 1970s saw many upheavals, including the Iranian Revolution in 1978, the Iran-Iraq war in 1979, the Soviet Union’s invasion of Afghanistan in December 1979, and the Iranian hostage crisis in 1979.
 As you can see from the graph above, this period saw heightened activity in gold prices.
 Gold prices rose 23% in 1977, 37% in 1978, and an incredible 126% in 1979.